Our site is in Beta Live, we welcome your feedback to help us improve the site.

 only carry waste you produced in the course of your own business unless it is construction or demolition waste

 only transport animal by-products

 only transport waste from mines, quarries or farms, or

 you are charity or voluntary organisation, or a local authority.

 If you are a lower tier waste carrier you may not offer a waste management service to others.

 If you remove waste from businesses, you must record each collection and disposal (transfer).
 Once you have collected waste, just as with producers of waste, you have a duty of care to handle and dispose of it lawfully.

 Waste carriers must be able to produce their authority to transport waste to a police officer, or to an officer from a local authority or the Environment Agency.
-Not having the required paperwork or not being able to produce it is a criminal offence.
+Not having the required paperwork or not being able to produce it are criminal offences.
 You may be issued a notice to produce the documents at a police station or designated office.
-If you do not produce the required documents a fixed penalty of £300 may be issued or you may be reported for prosecution.
+If you do not produce the required documents, a fixed penalty of £300 may be issued or you may be reported for prosecution.